digital-peaks/web-aoa-frontend/README.md

 # Web AOA Frontend

-This web application aims to implement the AOA method according to Meyer & Pebesma (2021).
+This web application aims to implement the AOA method according to Meyer & Pebesma (2021) and provide the user an easy-to-use interface.

 # Configuration